50022445/oriax/README.md

 * Shodan API
 * Google Dorks

-Some of these services can be quite annoying when queried to much (E.g. Google) that's why Oriax makes use of a cache system.
-These cached results can be found in your **/tmp** directory :innocent:
+Some of these services can be quite annoying when queried too much (E.g. Google).
+That's why Oriax makes use of a cache system, these cached results can be found in your **/tmp** directory :innocent:

 Note: To use the Shodan API, make sure you have a valid Shodan API key.